gturedi/jetpack-compose-with-mvvm-sample/README.md

 # jetpack-compose-with-mvvm-sample
-android android project using jetpack compose with mvvm
+yet another basic android project using jetpack compose with mvvm

+#### improvements:
+- using UseCase pattern
+- caching data in repository layer